 A credit check is required before a loan offer will be made.

-Most private loans will also require a cosigner with a good credit rating (720 or higher).
+Many private loans may also require a cosigner with a good credit rating (720 or higher).

 Interest is often variable, so the rate can increase or decrease over the life of the loan rather remaining constant.